snkgak/stacki-docker/README.md

 cat global-docker-attrs-swarm.csv
 ```

-Change the master ip info, the 10.1.255.254 should be the ip of
+Change the master ip info. the 10.1.255.254 should be the ip of
 whatever your docker swarm master will be.

 Swarm is default enabled.
 Don't run the pallet if you're using